HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 \[20\] M. Massi, M. Vecco, and Y. Lin, *Digital transformation in the cultural and creative industries : production, consumption and entrepreneurship in the digital and sharing economy*.
 Accessed: Jun.
 19, 2024. \[Online\].
 Available: https://www.routledge.com/Digital-Transformation-in-the-Cultural-and-Creative-Industries-Production-Consumption-and-Entrepreneurship-in-the-Digital-and-Sharing-Economy/Massi-Vecco-Lin/p/book/9780367351168

 \[21\] "DIGITAL TRANSFORMATION IN THE CULTURAL AND CREATIVE SECTORS AND INDUSTRIES - Executive Summary".

-# APPENDIX